amryalafifi-stack/shopify_sales_funnel_report_powerBI/README.md

 This project analyzes Shopify sales data in Power BI to uncover insights into transaction performance, customer purchasing behavior, and long-term customer value.
 It delivers an interactive dashboard that allows stakeholders to explore sales trends, customer retention, and revenue patterns dynamically.

 The work follows a structured approach from requirement gathering to insight generation, ensuring a business-ready analytical solution.

-1. Requirement Gathering / Business Requirements
-Reviewed the business needs from the provided documentation.

-Defined KPIs and visualization goals based on stakeholder expectations.

-Identified data sources, scope, and intended user interactions.

-2. Data Walkthrough
-Inspected the raw Shopify dataset to understand:

-Table structures

-Data types (dates, numbers, text)

-Missing/duplicate values

-Key fields for relationships (Order ID, Customer ID, Product Type, Province, City, Date/Time)

-3. Data Connection
-Connected the Power BI report to the Shopify data source.

-Imported raw data into Power Query for transformation.

-4. Data Cleaning / Quality Check
-Removed duplicate rows.

-Standardized date/time formats.

-Ensured numeric columns (Net Sales, Quantity) were correctly typed.

-Checked for and addressed missing values in key columns.

-Validated data consistency between transactions, customers, and products.

-5. Data Modeling
-Created a star schema model:
- to toggle between metrics.

 #########################################################################################################################################